devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 ---
+`COURSE 1: Database Design and Basic SQL in PostgreSQL`
 # Module 2: Single Table SQL

 Here, I focus on working with a single table and explore advanced querying techniques.